kcroker/dpsprep/README.md

 Consult the [man file](./dpsprep.1.ronn) for details.

+To run the script via the [`poetry`](https://python-poetry.org/) virtual environment, we need:

+    poetry run python -m dpsprep input.djvu

 ## Installation

 The easiest way to obtain this package is to clone the repository.
-The tool depends on several Python libraries, which can easily be installed via [`poetry`](https://python-poetry.org/).
+The tool depends on several Python libraries, which can easily be installed via `poetry`.
 There is a hard dependency on `djvulibre` (via `python-djvulibre`) and optional dependencies on `libtiff` and `libjpeg` for good bitonal and multitotal compression, correspondingly.

+Once inside the repository, the environment for the program can be set up as follows:

+    poetry env use <executable or version>
+    poetry install

+Now the following should work:

+    poetry run python -m dpsprep input.djvu

+The program can be installed as a Python module via:

+    poetry build
+    pip install [--user] dist/*.whl

+A convenience script that can be copied or linked to any directory in `$PATH` can be found in `bin/dpsprep`.

 See also the [dpsprep-git](https://aur.archlinux.org/packages/dpsprep-git) package for Arch.